 Guyana's Local Content Act: What's Next In 2026

-Sole proprietorships and landlords can expect applications processed within five working days (renewals in three), 100 percent Guyanese‐owned entities within 15 days (renewals in ten), and all other firms within 21 days (renewals in 15), once documentation is submitted.
+Guyana is entering a new stage of local content development as its oil and gas economy expands rapidly.
+In late 2025, the Government of Guyana announced that, effective January 2026, companies seeking local content certification under the Local Content Act will benefit from faster, more structured processing times.
+Sole proprietorships and landlords can expect applications processed within five working days (renewals in three), 100% Guyanese‐owned entities within 15 days (renewals in ten), and all other firms within 21 days (renewals in 15), once documentation is submitted.
 The government has also committed to publishing an updated document list, launching online portals and encouraging use of a Local Content App to streamline access to procurement and employment opportunities.

 This administrative reform builds on efforts to strengthen the 2021 Local Content Act, a cornerstone of the country's strategy to ensure its oil boom delivers broad-based benefits.
 In 2024 alone, approximately $743 million in local content expenditures flowed to Guyanese companies across designated service areas, highlighting the law's early impact on domestic participation.